Quizzing - The Game

 Quizzers learn that timing is the key to jumping.
 They shouldn’t jump too early, but they shouldn’t wait too long either.
 “Jump and then think” is a good coaching mantra!
 If your quizzers “think and then jump,” another quizzer will have already jumped.
 Help them practice timing the jump before the end of the question and then anticipating the rest of the question.
 When asking questions at quiz practice, stop at the jump mark indicated by “>>.”
 Have the quizzer finish the question and provide the answer.

 Most quizzers find that sitting forward on the bench with one foot slightly in front of the other works well.
 Quizzers should be on the front edge of the seat, supporting their weight with their feet.
 Remember that hands are not allowed to help in any way.
 Rest hands and arms on the knees or upper legs.
 The slightest movement of the body should be enough to trigger the quiz light.
 With all the weight on the feet, the mid-section of the body should move first, not the feet or arms.
 Be positioned so the momentum is one of forward movement, not upward.
 Forward is faster.
-Think of explosion when jumping.
+Think of an explosion when jumping.
 It must be quick.
 To help quizzers find this stance, have them sit on a chair.
 You should be able to pull the chair away from them and they should be able to maintain their stance.
 Quizzers can also practice by squatting against a wall and holding that pose.
 Most quizzing benches have a “click” that indicates the point at which their light will be triggered.
 Quizzers can practice the most comfortable and fastest position for themselves by listening to their own click.

 Teach the quizzers to watch the quiz master’s face, mouth and neck.
 It’s possible to “see” a word being formed before it is actually said.
 Mimicking a quiz master by mouthing the words as the quiz master says them may also help.
 This must be done silently.

 Do lots of jumping practice.
-Use colours, numbers, days of the week, months of the year, names, etc. Be sure to stop as soon as the light is triggered (preferably before you are finished saying the word) and have the quizzers figure out what you were going to say.
+Use colours, numbers, days of the week, months of the year, names, etc. Be sure to stop as soon as the light is triggered and before you are finished saying the word and have the quizzers figure out what you were going to say.
 Quizzers can also watch themselves in a mirror and see how they form words.
-Work on helping quizzers focus.
-They should be looking directly at the quiz master and not at the floor, or around the room, at their friends or family.
-If other activity in the room is distracting, suggest the quizzer wear a ball cap with a brim.